Fast track to Seattle

 Maglev, which uses two sets of magnets, one set to levitate off the rail and one to move the train forward, progressed rapidly with the development of superconductors.
 But the front-end cost is high for Maglev, and systems are in operation in just three countries; Japan, South Korea and China.

 Hyperloop, the newest variation of high speed trains, incorporates reduced-pressure tubes in which pressurized capsules ride on air bearings driven by linear induction motors and air compressors.
+Some are slower (150 mph) and don’t use a vacuum tube.
 But Hovertrains, Maglev and Hyperloop can’t run on existing rail line, making new service expensive.

 In terms of ridership, it’s estimated that 13 to 17 per cent of people who travel the corridor between Vancouver BC and Portland might shift to an ultra-high-speed train by 2035.
 Depending on the chosen route and mode, annual ridership could range from 1.7 to 2.1 million in 2035, and 2.8 to 3.2 million by 2055.